 - People with degenerative illnesses, such as dementia

 Our team is also recommended by the independently-researched Legal 500 as one of the leading teams in the country.

-If you would like more information about appointing us to act as a professional deputy, please contact our Court of Protection team in Derby, Leicester and Nottingham on 0800 024 1976 or via our online form to discuss how we can help.
+If you would like further information, please contact our Court of Protection team in Derby, Leicester and Nottingham on 0800 024 1976 or via our online form to discuss how we can help.

 "Nelsons Solicitors Limited's 'exceptional service level' and 'strength-in-depth' make it a popular choice for clients seeking inheritance tax advice or assistance with trust administration and a broad range of other asset protection issues.”Legal 500